-Mr. Poh Choo Lim, aged 66, a Malaysian, is a non-independent non-executive director of the Company.
+Mr. Poh Choo Lim, aged 67, a Malaysian, is a non-independent non-executive director of the Company.
 He was appointed to the Board on 18 June 2001.
 He is the Chairman of the Nomination Committee.
 Currently, Mr. Poh Choo Lim is involved in the housing and development industry as well as the hotel management business.
-He is also the Executive Director of Aun Huat & Brothers Sdn Bhd and Grand View Hotel in Ipoh, Perak.
+He is the Executive Director of Aun Huat & Brothers Sdn Bhd and Grand View Hotel in Ipoh, Perak.
+Mr. Poh Choo Lim is also the Chairman of Gunung Lang Development Sdn Bhd, a housing development company in Ipoh, Perak.